UHDanke/gd_docs/triggers/audio.md

 Up to 21 unique Song IDs can be used per level, levels with more IDs will fail to upload unless whitelisted by RobTop.

 Surprisingly, Custom Song ID can be remapped.
 Custom Song ID will not remap if activated when loading the level.
+Custom Song ID has ID 0 if no custom song is selected.

 Remapped Song IDs are not displayed in the level's Songs & SFX list and do not count towards the level's song ID limit.